CREWdecisions/elicitr/tests/testthat/_snaps/get_data.md

     Condition
       Error in `elic_cont_get_data()`:
       !
 Invalid value for `var_types`:
-      x Variable type "r" not present in the <elicit> object. i Available variable types are "Z", "N", and "p"
+      x Variable type "r" not present in the <elic_cont> object. i Available variable types are "Z", "N", and "p"

 ---